1892 United States presidential election

-The 1892 United States presidential election was the 27th quadrennial presidential election, held on Tuesday, November 8, 1892.
-In a rematch of the closely contested 1888 presidential election, former Democratic President Grover Cleveland defeated incumbent Republican President Benjamin Harrison.
-Cleveland's victory made him the first and, to date, the only person in American history to be elected to a non-consecutive second presidential term.
-It was also the first of two times incumbents were defeated in consecutive elections—the second being Jimmy Carter's defeat of Gerald Ford in 1976, followed by Carter's subsequent loss to Ronald Reagan in 1980.
+Presidential elections were held in the United States on November 8, 1892.
+In the fourth rematch in American history, the Democratic nominee, former president Grover Cleveland, defeated the incumbent Republican President Benjamin Harrison.
+Cleveland's victory made him the first president in American history to be elected to a nonconsecutive second term.
+It was the first U.S. presidential election featuring multiple current or former presidents as candidates.

-This was the first time a Republican president lost reelection.
-Harrison's loss was also the second time an elected president lost the popular vote twice, the first being John Quincy Adams in the 1820s.
-This feat was not repeated until Donald Trump lost the popular vote in 2016 and 2020.
-This election saw the fourth rematch in presidential history.

 Though some Republicans opposed Harrison's renomination, he defeated James G. Blaine and William McKinley on the first presidential ballot of the 1892 Republican National Convention.
-Cleveland defeated challenges by David B. Hill and Horace Boies on the first presidential ballot of the 1892 Democratic National Convention, becoming both the first presidential candidate and the first Democrat to win his party's presidential nomination in three elections.
-Groups from The Grange and the Knights of Labor joined together to form a new party called the Populist Party.
-It had a ticket led by former Congressman James B. Weaver of Iowa.
+Cleveland defeated challenges by David B. Hill and Horace Boies on the first presidential ballot of the 1892 Democratic National Convention, becoming the fourth presidential candidate to be nominated for president in three elections, after Thomas Jefferson, Henry Clay, and Andrew Jackson.
+Groups from The Grange and the Knights of Labor joined to form a new party called the Populist Party.
+It had a ticket led by former congressman James B. Weaver of Iowa.

 The campaign centered mainly on economic issues, especially the protectionist 1890 McKinley Tariff.
 Cleveland ran on a platform of lowering the tariff and opposed the Republicans' 1890 voting rights proposal.
-He was also a proponent of the gold standard, while the Republicans and Populists both supported bimetalism.
+He was also a proponent of the gold standard, while the Republicans and Populists both supported bimetallism.

 Cleveland swept the Solid South and won several important swing states, taking a majority of the electoral vote and a plurality of the popular vote.
-Weaver won 8.5% of the popular vote and carried several Western states, while John Bidwell of the Prohibition Party won 2.2% of the popular vote.
-The Democrats did not win another presidential election until 1912.
-This was the second of just nine presidential elections won by the Democrats without a southerner on the ticket, the others being 1884, 1912, 1916, 1940, 2008, 2012, and 2020.
+Weaver won 8.6% of the popular vote and carried several Western states, while John Bidwell of the Prohibition Party won 2.2% of the popular vote.
+The 1892 election was third in a streak of four presidential elections (from 1884 to 1896) that saw the incumbent party defeated.
+Another such streak of four occurred from 1840 to 1852.